Access control for retail stores protects merchandise like this.

 The types of access control systems for retail

-While each individual access control system has unique features when it comes to building security, there are generally three different types of retail access control systems that you will encounter.
+While each individual access control system has unique features regarding building security, there are generally four different types of retail access control systems.

-The three types of retail access control systems include:
+The four types of retail access control systems include:

 1. Biometric access control